cjdbarlow/Part-One/absorption.md

 * Variable absorption
   * Distal rectal absorption bypasses portal circulation
-  * Proximal rectal absorption does not and may result in hepaticfirst pass metabolism
+  * Proximal rectal absorption does not and may result in hepatic first pass metabolism
   * Small surface area for absorption